NaughtyZZ/3D_facial_shape_attribute_translation_ssgmap/README.md

 A raw scaning face requires to be registed to the provided template first before applying the trained model to it.
 The user may refer to our another publication [*"Towards Fine-Grained Optimal 3D Face Dense Registration: An Iterative Dividing and Diffusing Method (IJCV2023)"*](https://doi.org/10.1007/s11263-023-01825-7) for the registration.
 All the codes for registration are at [https://github.com/NaughtyZZ/3D_face_dense_registration](https://github.com/NaughtyZZ/3D_face_dense_registration).
 ## Remarks

-- [x] The Bi-directional sampling process between a 3D facial shape and its representation on a Gmap is show as follows.
+- [x] The Bi-directional sampling process between a 3D facial shape and its representation on a Gmap is shown as follows.
 <img src="figures\Bi-direction sampling.png" alt="show" style="zoom: 67%;" />

 - [x] The 3D template and the gmap is placed at the fold  `` .\template\ ``.